darrynv/dangeroo/README.md

 ## `.roomodes.initialise` (Note)

 The `.roomodes.initialise` prompt mentioned previously serves as a conceptual starting point for bootstrapping the *initial content* of the `.roo-docs/` memory bank by analyzing an existing codebase.
 It would need to be adapted and executed (likely via Dangeroo Mode delegating analysis tasks) when starting work on a pre-existing project.

+## Updates 21/04/2025 - Shift to Orchestration & Enhanced Tooling

+This update represents a major architectural refactoring from a single comprehensive agent to a multi-agent orchestration system ("Dangeroo") coordinated by `Boomerang Mode`, incorporating enhanced tool integration and knowledge management strategies.
+Key changes include:

+*   **Core Architectural Shift: Multi-Agent Orchestration:** System redesigned around `Boomerang Mode` orchestrating specialized modes (`Code`, `Debug`, `Architect`, `Tester`, etc.).
+This improves modularity, focuses expertise, and helps manage context window limitations.
+*   **Dedicated Interface Modes:** Introduced `Mem0Interface` and `Context7Interface`.
+These modes act as simple, dedicated bridges, centralizing interactions with the Mem0 (memory) and Context7 (documentation) MCP servers, respectively.
+Boomerang delegates all calls to these external services through these interfaces.
+*   **Refined File System Handling:** `Memory Keeper` mode has been refocused and renamed to `FileSystemInterface`.
+Its role is strictly limited to literal file I/O operations (reading/writing config, templates, logs) as directed by Boomerang, separating it clearly from the semantic knowledge stored in Mem0.
+*   **LSP Integration (via BifrostMCP):** Real-time code intelligence is now integrated.
+The `Code` and `Debug` modes have been granted direct access to the LSP server via BifrostMCP and are instructed to use critical LSP calls (`get_diagnostics`, `find_references`, `get_hover_info`, `get_code_actions`) to enhance analysis, ensure code quality, and perform safer refactoring/cleanup.
+*   **Advanced Mem0 v2 Utilization:** `Boomerang` now orchestrates `Mem0Interface` to leverage powerful Mem0 v2 features.
+This includes using structured `filters` for targeted semantic searches and applying metadata options like `immutable` (for critical decisions/patterns) and `expiration_date` (for temporary context) during memory storage.
+*   **Orchestrated Memory Storage:** The process for storing knowledge is refined.
+Execution modes generate structured content (`content_for_mem0`) and rich metadata (`metadata_for_mem0`), which `Boomerang` then explicitly delegates to `Mem0Interface` for the actual `add_memory` operation.
+Emphasis is placed on generating comprehensive metadata (especially `components`) to enable effective filtering.
+*   **Enhanced Clarification Protocol ("Exhaust Tools First"):** The ambiguity resolution process mandates attempting internal resolution using all available tools (Memory search, Documentation lookup, LSP checks via `Code`/`Debug`, File reads via `FileSystemInterface`) *before* resorting to asking the user for clarification.
+*   **LSP-Powered Cleanup:** The mandatory cleanup/refactoring step within `Code` and `Debug` modes now explicitly requires using LSP `find_references` to verify code usage *before* suggesting removal or commenting out, enhancing safety.
+*   **Reflection Persistence:** Added an explicit step for `Boomerang` to orchestrate the storage of generated "Reflection" outputs (when errors or significant corrections occur) into Mem0 via `Mem0Interface`, tagged with `type: 'reflection'`.

+These changes aim to create a more robust, scalable, and intelligent system that effectively leverages specialized agents and advanced tooling (Memory, Docs, LSP) under strategic coordination.

 ## Updates 12/04/2025